jasonaaronwilson/omni-c/README.md

 checking system finds many of these immediately without even running tests.
 (And again, many of these dynamic languages still employ inheritance.)

+[^1] Go, C# and the CLR, Java and the JVM, and other languages have shown that GC doesn't have to be problematic though garbage collection is still a difficult problem.
+Swift and Rust have other mechanisms though these mechanisms are harder to explain and hence puts more burden on the programmer.